PabloChristian/dotnet-real-time-chat/README.md

 ##### Stock Command

 ## Technologies and Patterns
-🛠 These are all the technologies and patterns i used to develop this application
+🛠 These are all the technologies and patterns used to develop this application
 ##### BackEnd
 - [C# .NET 6.0 Web API](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
 - [SignalR](https://www.nuget.org/packages/Microsoft.AspNetCore.SignalR)